 Some of the policies most carry while they work may not be necessary once retired, but others should be maintained even through retirement.

 The chances that you will retire, immediately give up your driver’s license, and never get behind the wheel of a car again are slim to none.
 It is illegal to drive without being insured, so the car insurance has to stay.
 Consider upping your policy to full coverage; it would be much harder to afford a replacement vehicle if yours were to get wrecked without that steady paycheck.

 Homeowner’s or renter’s insurance

 You will still have to live somewhere when you retire, and whether you own or rent, there’s a policy for that.
 You should always have a policy in place to protect your home and possessions from burglary, fire, and natural disasters, especially once you retire; since it would be very difficult to replace these things without a paycheck.

-MediCare Insurance can act as supplemental insurance because when you reach at the age of 65 it becomes available but it is not the insurance plan to bank upon.
-They generally vary with regard to cost and structure.
+Medicare Insurance can act as supplemental insurance because when you reach the age of 65 it becomes available but it is not the insurance plan to bank upon.
+They generally vary in cost and structure.

 Policies to cut back, or let go:

 Life insurance policies are very important during the working years because that money is intended to help your family make ends meet holding their standard of living if you were gone.
 If a retirement plan has been built wisely, the loss of a spouse would not leave the remaining partner without a means to pay for their everyday living expenses.
 Consider cutting back your life insurance policy to an amount that will cover your final expenses with little excess to save money in retirement.